neoforged/.github/primers/1.21.9/index.md

     - `CopperGolemOxidationLevel` - A record holding the source events and textures for a given oxidation level.
     - `CopperGolemOxidationLevels` - All vanilla oxidation levels.
     - `CopperGolemState` - The current logic state the copper golem is in.
+- `net.minecraft.world.entity.decoration`
+    - `HangingEntity#canCoexist` - Whether any other hanging entities are in the same position as this one.
+By default, makes sure that the entities are not the same entity type and not facing the same direction.
+    - `Mannequin` - An avatar that does not have a connected player.
+    - `MannequinProfile` - A non-connected game profile with its desired textures.
+- `net.minecraft.world.entity.player`
+    - `Player`
-- `net.minecraft.world.entity.player.Player#isMobilityRestricted` - Returns whether the player has the blindness effect.
+        - `isMobilityRestricted` - Returns whether the player has the blindness effect.
+        - `handleShoulderEntities` - Handles the entities on the player's shoulders.
+        - `extractParrotVariant`, `convertParrotVariant`, `*ShoulderParrot*` - Handles the parrot on the player's shoulders.
+    - `PlayerModelPart#CODEC` - The codec for the model part.
 - `net.minecraft.world.entity.vehicle.MinecartFurnace#addFuel` - Adds fuel to the furnace to push the entity.
 - `net.minecraft.world.item`
+    - `BucketItem#getContent` - Returns the fluid held in the bucket.
     - `Item$TooltipContext#isPeaceful` - Returns true if the difficulty is set to peaceful.
     - `ToolMaterial#COPPER` - The copper tool material.
     - `WeatheringCopperItems` - A record of items that represent each of the weathering copper states.